gravitational/teleport/rfd/0051-x11-forwarding.md

 to the open socket during an X Client request.
 X Authorization data will be set in the user's default xauthfile (`~/.Xauthority`) by calling `xauth add <$DISPLAY> <x11-req.proto> <x11-req.cookie>`.

+#### Unix sockets instead of TCP sockets

+In the OpenSSH implementation, The X Server Proxies are opened as tcp sockets, from `localhost:6010` to `localhost:7009`.
+This net listener created by the SSH session child process on the server, and served by the parent process which holds the remote connection.

+Due to the re-execution model of Teleport SSH sessions, the parent and child processes cannot share the listener easily like this.
+Instead, we've opted to use unix sockets so that the listener can be opened and served by the parent process, while allowing the child process to perform a `chown` call to become the owner of the socket afterwards.

+This decision also comes with a couple additional benefits:
+ - There are many more unix display sockets available than tcp display sockets (65535 vs 2147483647)
+   - For this reason Teleport also allows the max display supported to be configurable, while OpenSSH only allows 1000.
+ - If a server is running both SSHD and Teleport with X11 forwarding, the sockets will not overlap.

 ### Security